Welcome page

 The Attested phonologies section displays the phonemic inventories of a subset of Indo-European languages.
 Phonemes are arranged in standard phonological grids, with each item linked to its Proto-Indo-European sources.
 Selecting a phoneme reveals its features and its complete set of PIE ancestors.

-The Correspondences section is intended to visualise the full set of PIE → outcome correspondences for a given language as an interactive three-level graph.
+The Correspondences section visualises the full set of PIE → outcome correspondences for a given language as an interactive three-level graph.

-The Isogloss Explorer allows the user to construct a query visually and to display the resulting geographical distribution across the Indo-European family on a map.
+The Isogloss Explorer allows users to construct a query visually and to display the resulting geographical distribution across the Indo-European family on a map.

 History